How to Divest

 A US multinational oil & gas company.
 Extracts oil in the occupied Golan Heights.

-A US construction company that constructed parts of and performed maintenance on the US-Mexico border barrier.
+A US-based construction company that built parts of and performed maintenance on the US–Mexico border barrier.

 The world's largest cement producer and a leader in the production of aggregates.
 Operates quarries and manufacturing facilities in the occupied West Bank.
 Its products have been used to build and expand illegal settlements.